< Back to Blog Overview

 What are we going to scrape?

-It is always great to decide in advance what are you going to extract from the target page.
+It is always great to decide this thing in advance what exact information you want to extract from the target page.
 This way we can analyze in advance which element is placed where inside the DOM.

 We are going to scrape five data elements from this page: